PoisotLab/ms_svd_networks/manuscript.md

 ## Most elements of network structure capture network complexity

-We compared SVD entropy to some of the more common measures of complexity, namely nestedness ($\eta$, following @Bastolla2009ArcMut), connectance ($\text{Co}$), and the spectral radius of the network ($\rho$, following @Staniczenko2013GhoNes).
+We compared SVD entropy to some of the more common measures of complexity, namely nestedness ($\eta$, fas per @Bastolla2009ArcMut), connectance ($\text{Co}$), and the spectral radius of the network ($\rho$, following @Staniczenko2013GhoNes).
 All of these measures are positively correlated, especially over the range of connectances covered by empirical bipartite ecological networks.

-The nestedness of a network is a measure of the degree of overlap between species links (or strategies), where larger assemblages are made up of a subset of smaller ones that share common interactions.
+Nestedness is calculated based on the number of interactions shared between species pairs and is a measure of the degree of overlap between species links (or strategies), where larger assemblages are made up of a subset of smaller ones that share common interactions.
 Networks with a higher degree of nestedness could be considered simpler when compared to networks with a lower